chopeace/test-1/README.md

 This test should take between 30 - 90 minutes.

-Fork this repo, and submit you test via pull request.
+Fork this repo, and submit your test via pull request.
+Tests not submitted via pull request will not be reviewed.